 We regulate the air, water, and hazardous waste activities at the Nippon Dynawave Packaging Company pulp and paper mill in Longview.
 On Sept.
-1, 2016, Nippon bought this mill from Weyerhaeuser.
+1, 2016, Nippon bought the mill from Weyerhaeuser.

 This is a kraft pulp and paper mill and liquid packaging plant.

 Facility phone: 360-425-2150